Global Warming; The Physics, The Hysteria, The Industry of Climate Change,

 Figure 3 Renewables beat Coal

-It is unfortunate that the media and Western media, in particular, have not discussed these emissions patterns with comparable enthusiasm to the shrill reporting of the global doom awaiting us on the pretext that the West persists in gluttonous use of hydrocarbons.
+It is unfortunate that the media and Western media, in particular, have not discussed these emissions patterns with comparable enthusiasm to the shrill reporting of the "global doom" scenarios of an "earth on fire", "extinction", "massive coastal flooding" awaiting us on the pretext that the West persists in its esurient use of hydrocarbons.

 It is understandable that developing nations wish to avoid environmental calamity and improve incomes and living standards for their populations.
 But governments have not been forthright with their domestic populations in acknowledging that the earth's resources are limited and cannot sustain the global population at a comparable living standard to the West; to do so would require the resources of some four (4) earths (but, we only have one).
 Pressuring the West to defacto de-industrialization to avert climate change and obtain a global parity and sustainability is insiduous.
 A more transparent and comprehensive discussion to achieve this is needed rather than the apparent stealth strategy currently in play.
 Recent protests in France, western Canada and the USA are beginning as these populations grasp the trajectories and agenda.